Really-Simple-Plugins/complianz-gdpr/readme.txt

 The Children’s Online Privacy Protection Act (COPPA) is a law designed to protect the online privacy of children under 13.
 It was set up in the 1990's and states that website owners have to meet certain requirements regarding visitors with the age under 13.
 = What are PECR & UK-GDPR? =
 PECR (UK) covers the use of cookies and similar technologies for storing information and accessing information stored, on a user’s equipment such as a computer or mobile device.
+= What are the Privacy Act 1988 & Australian Privacy Principles =
+To comply with the Australian privacy laws a website operator should present a cookie policy and/or a privacy notice before or, if that is not practicable, as soon as practicable after, your website collects personal information about an individual.
 = What are PIPEDA & CASL? =
 Canada’s Anti-Spam Legislation (CASL) and Personal Information Protection and Electronic Documents Act (PIPEDA) require a website operator to obtain consent, either implied or express consent with a dedicated cookie statement.
 = Can I create a Cookie Wall with this plugin? =
 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==

+= 5.1.0 =
+* New region: Australia
+* New: Pixel your Site Pro - and Add-ons
+* Improvement: changed "Analytical" to "Statistical"
+* Improvement: terminology in US/CA documents "to citizens and legal permanent residents of" instead of "to citizens of"
+* Fix: miscelaneous cookies without information in another language defaulted to the wrong translation
+* Fix: explicitly ask consent in some EU regions question restored
+* Fix: Sensitive data question conditions under Security & Consent

 = 5.0.3 =
 * Improvement: new purposes for EU/UK
 * Improvement: switch consent area order in cookie policies